 Yes, you can use Rider Switch with the Disney Virtual Queue.
 However, you still need to secure a boarding pass for both guests of the ride of your choice.
 Once your boarding group is called, proceed to the queue and continue with the Rider Switch program as you normally would.

-Like it or not, the virtual queue is a technology that Disney plans on using for attractions queues once the parks reopen and most likely well on into the future.
+Like it or not, the virtual queue is a technology that Disney will continue to use for attraction queues, at least for the near future.
 That means we are all going to have to learn how it works if we want to keep touring the parks effectively.

-Disney has already learned a lot from using the boarding groups in 2019 and early 2020.
-That experience will be vital to implementing a much larger-scale installation in multiple attractions and parks.
+Disney has already learned a lot from using the boarding groups from 2019 to 2023.
+With them still being used now, that experience will be vital to implementing a much larger-scale installation in multiple attractions and parks.

 Of course, there are going to be some errors along the way and a learning curve for both the guests and Cast Members to get through initially.